The FAQ’s

 Slips are not being classified as seasonal or annual this year because none of them have power.
 We have offered annual contracts to those who want to have their boats in the water before April 1.
 All others have been given seasonal contracts.
 This method makes sense for this season and probably until power is restored to the slips.

-As of April 15, 2024 , we have all slips rented and jet ski docks rented.
+As of April 15, 2026 we have slips available to include jet ski docks.

 We are also holding back about 15 slips for day/weekend boaters and have already received requests to rent those slips for some holiday weekends.
 Check with us on availability by calling: 719.547.3880 or manager@nsmpueblo.com